AndrewPDev/andrews-content/README.md

 # **Garry's Mod Lua Addons**

-**PLease note that not all of my scripts are on my github, you can view the rest here: https://steamcommunity.com/id/freelancertood/myworkshopfiles
+**Please note that not all of my scripts are on my github, you can view the rest here: https://steamcommunity.com/id/freelancertood/myworkshopfiles

 ---